sveawebpay/dotnet-integration/README.md

 To build the dll file, load up the project in Visual studio.
 Choose 'Release' as your solution configuration and press F6.
+(The solution is compatible and will compile properly with .NET Framework 4.0 and higher.)

 This will build the dll and place it in bin/release sub-folder of the project.